reliverse/cli/README.md

 bunx reliverse
 ```

+## Reliverse Addons

+Reliverse Addons, also called as extensions or plugins, are projects that extend the functionality of Reliverse ecosystem.
+They are created by Reliverse core team and community.
+Not all of them are included in the Reliverse monorepo and can be installed separately.
+Reliverse Extension API is coming soon.
+Projects that are using Reliverse Addons may be selected and featured in the [@reliverse/awesome](https://github.com/reliverse/awesome) showcase.
+You can build your own Reliverse Addons using Reliverse Helper CLI.
+This CLI will help you to build your own Reliverse Addons.
+This CLI is currently under development and not available yet.
+Please check back later.

 ## Features

-- **Create Projects**: Build new projects from scratch, including your own version of the **Relivator Next.js template**, or install any other templates from GitHub.
+- **Create Projects**: Easily build new projects from scratch, including your own version of the **Relivator Next.js template**, or install any other templates directly from GitHub.
-- **Support for JavaScript/TypeScript Projects**: Primarily designed for React and Next.js projects, but works with other JavaScript/TypeScript libraries as well.
+- **JavaScript/TypeScript Support**: Designed primarily for React and Next.js projects but compatible with a wide range of JavaScript and TypeScript libraries.
-- **Automatic Configuration Management**: Handles project configuration, including ESLint, Biome, Putout, GitHub, and IDE settings.
+- **Automatic Configuration Management**: Manages project configurations for ESLint, Biome, Putout, GitHub, and IDE settings automatically.
-- **Conflict Resolution**: Detects existing configurations and helps resolve file conflicts, giving you control over which files to keep or replace.
+- **Conflict Resolution**: Detects existing configurations and guides you through file conflicts, giving you control over which files to retain or replace.
-- **Interactive Prompts**: Customize your setup through interactive prompts that allow you to select which file categories to include.
+- **Interactive Setup**: Customize your setup with interactive prompts that let you choose specific file categories to include.
-- **Template-Driven**: Automatically clones and installs templates from GitHub to kickstart your development.
+- **Template-Driven Initialization**: Instantly clone and set up templates from GitHub to jumpstart your development.
-- **Unlimited Possibilities**: It can work not only with templates!
-Are you going to clone a JS library?
-Feel free to use Reliverse!
+- **Versatile Functionality**: Not just for templates!
+Planning to clone a JS library or experiment with new setups?
+Reliverse can support it all.
+- **Enhanced shadcn/ui CLI Integration**: [W.I.P] The Reliverse CLI integrates with the shadcn/ui CLI, enabling seamless addition of components and dependencies to your project.
+With added features and support for shadcn-vue and shadcn-svelte (community-led ports for Vue and Svelte), you can easily add shadcn/ui components to React, Vue, and Svelte projects.
+Checkboxes let you select and install multiple components at once.
+Note: Reliverse and these community-supported ports are not affiliated with @shadcn.
-- **Anything Else?!**: Currently, the CLI is optimized for JS/TS projects (like React, Astro, Vue, Svelte, etc).
-This is the dream of Reliverse's founder—a single tool designed for everything.
+- **Future Expansion**: While currently optimized for JavaScript and TypeScript projects (e.g., React, Astro, Vue, Svelte), Reliverse is envisioned to grow beyond web development into a comprehensive toolset you’ll love.
+This is the founder’s vision for Reliverse—to become the single tool for everything.

 ### Commands

-The Reliverse CLI provides a series of interactive prompts to guide you through the project setup:
+The Reliverse CLI offers a series of interactive prompts to streamline your project setup:

-1. **Create a New Project**: Build from scratch or use predefined templates.
+1. **Create a New Project**: Start from scratch or use predefined templates for a quick setup.
-2. **Install GitHub Templates**: Install any JavaScript/TypeScript project by providing a GitHub repository URL.
+2. **Install GitHub Templates**: Easily install any JavaScript or TypeScript project by providing a GitHub repository URL.
-3. **Manage Configurations**: The CLI checks for existing configuration files and assists you in handling any conflicts.
+3. **Manage Configurations**: The CLI detects existing configuration files and helps you resolve any conflicts.
-4. **File Categories**: Select from a variety of configuration categories for your project setup, such as ESLint, Biome, Putout, GitHub settings, and IDE preferences.
+4. **Select Configuration Categories**: Choose from a range of configuration options for your setup, including ESLint, Biome, Putout, GitHub settings, and IDE preferences.
-5. **Post-Editing**: Reliverse is there for you throughout your entire development journey.
-You can run `reliverse` even in an already installed project.
-If your project's `package.json` contains an `appts` script, that’s also a local piece of `reliverse` within your project.
+5. **Ongoing Support**: Reliverse supports you throughout your entire development process.
+You can run `reliverse` even on an existing project, and if your project’s `package.json` contains an `appts` script, it acts as a local instance of `reliverse` within your project.

 ### Example Workflow